P. W. Botha

 Pieter Willem Botha, (/ˈbʊətə/ BOOR-tə, /af/; 12 January 1916 – 31 October 2006) was a South African politician who served as the last Prime Minister of South Africa from 1978 to 1984 and as the first executive State President of South Africa from 1984 until his resignation in 1989.
 Nicknamed 'Die Groot Krokodil' (Afrikaans for 'The Big Crocodile') due to his tough political stance, he was considered the final hardline leader of South Africa during the apartheid era.

 Born on a small farm in the Orange Free State in 1916, Botha was raised in a conservative Afrikaner family with strong nationalist beliefs.
 Botha studied law at Grey University College but left before completing his degree to pursue a career in politics.
 He became involved in the National Party's youth wing and worked as a political organizer, laying the foundation for his rise within the party.
-He supported the NPs opposition to South Africa's involvement in World War II on the side of Britain, and actively campaigned for a German victory.
+In 1939 he joined the Ossewabrandwag, an organization which was sympathetic to the German Nazi Party, but in 1941 he began to identify as a Christian nationalist and was expelled from the organization.
 In the 1948 general election, he was elected to the House of Assembly as the MP from George, a position he held for over four decades.
 His influence within the party grew, and in 1958, he was appointed Deputy Minister of Internal Affairs by Prime Minister Hendrik Verwoerd.
 In 1961, Botha became Minister of Community Development and Coloured Affairs, overseeing forced removals, including the controversial clearance of District Six.
 His role expanded in 1966, when he was appointed Minister of Defence by Prime Minister John Vorster.
 During his tenure, he transformed the South African Defense Forces, increasing military spending, implementing conscription, and launching covert operations against anti-apartheid movements.
 Botha also played a key role in South Africa's nuclear weapons program and its military interventions in Angola and Namibia during the Cold War.